dompio/dog_breed/README.md

 In this project, I leveraged a dataset of labeled dog images provided by Udacity, consisting of various breeds.
 The steps to complete the project included preprocessing the data, splitting it into training, validation, and testing sets.
 I then designed and train a CNN model to learn the intricate features and patterns that distinguish one breed from another.

+The CNN from scratch resulted in a test accuracy of 3.4255%, meeting the project criteria.
+The CNN using transfer learning greatly improved the accuracy, resulting in a test accuracy of 80.6220%.
+More can be found in the [Medium blog post](https://medium.com/@dominikapiosik/understanding-convolutional-neural-networks-cnns-for-dog-breed-classification-0fbb98c2934b).

 ## File Descriptions <a name="files"></a>